 1. Hedge Against Volatility

-Buy put options to protect holdings from a price crash.
+Buy put options to protect holdings from a price crash—one of the most practical uses of crypto options trading.

 2. Leverage With Lower Capital

-Use call options to gain upside without buying the entire asset.
+Use call options to gain upside exposure without buying the entire asset, a key advantage of option trading in cryptocurrency markets.

 3. Earn Passive Income